GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

-Here are some query examples for the `system_metrics` so you can get familiar with using SQL alongside GreptimeDB functions.
+Here are some query examples for the `system_metrics` so you can get familiar with using SQL alongside GreptimeDB's functions.

 Use `count()` function to get the number of all rows in the table: